vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 5. Present the QR code on the customer-facing screen
 6. The user scans the QR code with Vipps or camera app
 7. The user pays (or cancels the payment) in Vipps
-8. The fallback URL is triggered and will be presented on the customer-facing screen
+8. The fallback URL is triggered and will be presented on customers mobile phone

 **Please note:**
-If the customer-facing screen is not able to show the fallback page, we recommend presenting the result of the payment in some other way on the screen, and also that an error messages are also displayed on the screen.
+The customer-facing screen will not show the fallback page.
+We recommend presenting the result of the payment in some other way on the screen, and also that an error messages if something went wrong.

 See also:
 - [QR API](https://github.com/vippsas/vipps-qr-api/)